EarthyScience/SubglobalSensitivityAnalysis.jl/README.md

 by outliers resulting from unreasonable parameter combinations.

-The idea is to still apply global SA, but only to a subset of the entire possible parameter region around a reasonable parameter set.
+The idea is to still apply global SA, but only to a subset of the entire possible parameter space, specifically to a region around a reasonable parameter set.

 The user specifies a probability distribution function of each parameter, and the subglobal method ensures that a parameter range is sampled, so that